Yves Bissouma: Early career

-Born in Issia, Ivory Coast, Bissouma trained at the Majestic SC academy in Abidjan, Ivory Coast, an academy partnered with Jean-Marc Guillou Academy in Bamako, Mali.
-At age 13, he was scouted to the academy in Mali, trained there for 5 years, where he played with future Mali international Adama Traoré.
-At age 18, he joined AS Real Bamako, Mali.
+Born in Issia, Ivory Coast, Bissouma trained at the prestigious Majestic SC academy in Abidjan, Ivory Coast, an academy partnered with JMG Academy in Bamako, Mali.
+At age 13, he was scouted to the academy in Mali, trained there for five years, where he played with future Mali international Adama Traoré.
+At age 18, he joined Real Bamako.

 Lille

 He caught the attention of French scouts in the African Nations Championship in February 2016.
 On 7 July 2016, four months after having arrived at Lille OSC from AS Real Bamako, Bissouma signed his first professional contract with the club, with a duration of three years.

-Brighton & Hove Albion
+Brighton and Hove Albion

 On 17 July 2018, Bissouma transferred to English side Brighton & Hove Albion for an undisclosed fee, signing a five-year contract with the club.
-Bissouma made his debut for the Sussex club on the opening day of the 2018–19 Premier League season in a 2–0 away loss to Watford where he came on as a substitute.
-He made his first start in Brighton's third match of the season where they lost 1–0 away at Liverpool.
-On 5 January 2019 Bissouma scored his first Albion goal on his FA Cup debut in a 3–1 away win against south coast rivals Bournemouth in the third round.
+He made his debut for the Sussex club on the opening day of the 2018–19 Premier League season in a 2–0 away loss to Watford where he came on as a substitute.
+He made his first start in Brighton's third match of the season, a single-goal defeat at Liverpool.
+On 5 January 2019, Bissouma scored his first Albion goal on his FA Cup debut in a 3–1 away win against south coast rivals Bournemouth in the third round.